Esri/WAB-Image-Services-Widgets/README.md

 ## Contributing

-Want to contribute.
+Want to contribute?
 Create your own fork and update and let us know via email.

 ## Licensing
 Copyright 2016 Esri